 - If you have to apologize for your craftsmanship, it's time to improve.

 - Often there is no correlation between quality and the economic art market as documented by Claes Oldenberg and Andy Warhol.
 While household name artists, they were elevated to an artificially high "guru" level, but in reality are boring, banal, common artists who succeeded only through opportunity, sheer persistence, political savvy, friends and/or perhaps sheer luck.
-Politics is always important, but just because a work of art is in a museum does not make it "good", it just means that artist was politically successful.
+Politics is always important, but just because a work of art is in a museum does not make it "good", it may just mean that artist was politically successful.
 It's also amazing how so called "experts" are afraid to contest many banalities (boring artwork) and instead should call a spade, a spade.

 - The best art combines an extremely complex, soulful, interesting message; rendered in a highly complex, interesting organization; and crafted in a very highly skilled, technically fascinating manner where craftsmanship does not detract in any manner.
 Additionally, there are no inconsistencies and your attention is commanded at all levels and areas.

 - Your enemy is boring, boring, boring (work).
 The worst art is bad, boring and butchered.
-We all seek as much variety as possible yet unified and organized, the golden rule that works so well.
+We all seek as much variety as possible, yet unified and organized, the golden rule that works so well.

 While art is a message, communication or expression, and even though craftsmanship is important, this paper will only deal with design, its importance, purpose and use.